ethereum/remix-project/docs/index.md

 To generate HTML documents, the first thing you need to do is to compile smart contracts.

-Once the contracts are compiled, go to the EthDoc plugin section and you can select and preview the HTML documents that were generated.
+Once the contracts are compiled, go to the EthDoc Generator in the side panel and click the button to generate the docs.
+To see the generated docs, click the EthDoc Viewer tab in Remix's Editor.

 ## How to publish